 In Chapter 1 of “Origin” by Dan Brown there is a following sentence:

-As a non-native speaker of English, I’d be most grateful, if you could answer my questions.
+As a non-native speaker of English, I’d be most grateful, if you could help me understand this sentence.
 Many thanks.

 Hi Lele, welcome back to the forum, it’s been a while since I last saw you here.
 How have you been?

 As for your question, yes I think that’s exactly what Dan Brown had in mind when you used the word ‘alien’.
 I’m pretty sure alien here refers to ‘out of space/extraterrestrial’.
 The funny thing about the term ‘alien hallucination’ is that it’s also the brand name of a specific type of cannabis.
 Did you know that?

 Thank you very much for your prompt answer.

 Is it possible that Mr. Brown intended a pun with this “alien hallucination”

 considering this is also one of psychoactive drugs?

 Yes, I think that it’s quite possible he used the phrase intentionally since he must have been aware of its ambiguity.